the-krushnakant/HSR/README.md

 The ridership table is given below.
 Some insights are:

 1. The Delhi-Mumbai route has massive ridership potential unmatched by any other corridor.
-However, a simple extension of this route to Pune would result in a huge 21% increase.
+However, a simple extension of this route to Pune would result in as much as 21% increase.
 2. The Mumbai-Chennai route via Bengaluru is much more viable than any other route, even on a per-kilometre basis.
 This route, however, is not even being considered by government in favor of other